Yudi/DiscordChatExporter/.docs/Troubleshooting.md

 DiscordChatExporter.Domain.Exceptions.DiscordChatExporterException: Access is forbidden.
 ```

-↳ This means you don't have access to the channel.
+↳ You don't have permission to access the channel.

 ```console
 The application to execute does not exist: